 tour destinations: Acrocorinth, Ancient Corinth, Argos, Corinth canal, Delphi, Epidaurus, Galaxidi, Hosios Loukas, Livadeia, Loutraki, Mycenae, Nafpaktos, Nafplio, Patras, Tiryns

 In Delphi (UNESCO World Heritage site), famous for its Oracle, we will explore its archaeological site and museum.
-After second night in Delphi, we will take a coastal road toward beautiful town Nafpaktos, and on the way will visit small picturesque coastal town Galaxidi.
-In Nafpaktos, we will need to see it's fortress overlooking the whole bay, and learn why this town was always so important.
-In the old part of Nafpaktos, we will see its small port and say Hello to famous Miguel de Cervantes.
+After the second night in Delphi, we will take a coastal road toward the beautiful town of Nafpaktos, and on the way, will visit the small picturesque coastal town of Galaxidi.
+In Nafpaktos, we will need to see its fortress overlooking the whole bay, and learn why this town was always so important.
+In the old part of Nafpaktos, we will see its small port and say hello to the famous Miguel de Cervantes.

-On the way to Patras, we will admire beautiful 2880 meters long Rio–Antirrio Bridge, is one of the world's longest multi-span cable-stayed bridges and longest of the fully suspended type.
-In Patras, we visit the archaeological museum, fortress, and the cathedral of Saint Andrew, dedicated to the Apostle, the second-largest in the Balkans and a place of pilgrimage for Christians from all over the world.
+On the way to Patras, we will admire the beautiful 2880 meters long Rio–Antirrio Bridge, one of the world's longest multi-span cable-stayed bridges and the longest of the fully suspended type.
+In Patras, we visit the archaeological museum, the fortress, and the cathedral of Saint Andrew, dedicated to the Apostle, the second-largest in the Balkans and a place of pilgrimage for Christians from all over the world.

-From Patras, we will take a road to beautiful coastal town Nafplio, and on the way will visit important archaeological site Mycenae (UNESCO World Heritage site) and its museum.
-Mycenae, the heart of Mycenaean civilization, mostly known as the last phase of the Bronze Age in ancient Greece in the period approximately 1750 to 1050 BC.
-In Mycenae, we will see archaeological site and archaeological museum.
+From Patras, we will take a road to the beautiful coastal town of Nafplio (UNESCO Tentative List site), and on the way will visit the important archaeological site of Mycenae (UNESCO World Heritage site) and its museum.
+Mycenae, the heart of Mycenaean civilization, is mostly known as the last phase of the Bronze Age in ancient Greece in the period approximately 1750 to 1050 BC.
+In Mycenae, we will see an archaeological site and an archaeological museum.

-In Nafplio, we will come to its hilly Palamidi fortress, see its chambers and wall, and admire gorgeous view to the sea.
-We will see also another part of Nafplio, Acronauplia, older fortress built between Roman & Venetian eras.
-At evening, we will come for a walk along the fortress rock on the promenade, to enjoy panoramas of sea and sky during beautiful sunset.
+In Nafplio, we will come to its hilly Palamidi fortress, see its chambers and wall, and admire the gorgeous view of the sea.
+We will also see another part of Nafplio, Acronauplia, an older fortress built between Roman & Venetian eras.
+In the evening, we will come for a walk along the fortress rock on the promenade, to enjoy panoramas of sea and sky during a beautiful sunset.

-On the next day we will come to see Mycenean Acropolis of Tiryns (UNESCO World Heritage site), Mycenaean site with 8m thick walls, said to be built by Cyclops.
-This is the location from which the mythical hero Heracles was said to have performed his Twelve Labours.
-We will continue this day with exploring Argos archaeological site, where we can see large theater, the Odeon, Roman baths, and other ruins.
+On the next day we will come to see the Mycenaean Acropolis of Tiryns (UNESCO World Heritage site), a Mycenaean site with 8m thick walls, said to be built by Cyclops.
+This is the location from which the mythical hero Heracles was said to have performed his Twelve Labors.
+We will continue this day with exploring the Argos archaeological site, where we can see the large theater, the Odeon, Roman baths, and other ruins.

-After third night in Nafplio, we will come to explore famous Epidaurus (UNESCO World Heritage site), where we will see it grandiose ancient theater still involving in performances, its archaeological site and museum.
-Before arrive to Loutraki, we will admire the view of Corinth canal.
+After the third night in Nafplio, we will come to explore famous Epidaurus (UNESCO World Heritage site), where we will see its grandiose ancient theater still involving in performances, its archaeological site, and its museum.
+Before arrive to Loutraki, we will admire the view of the Corinth canal.

 tour destinations: Ancient Corinth, Argos, Corinth canal, Loutraki, Messene, Mycenae, Mystras, Nafplio, Olympia, Patras, Rio, Sparta, Tiryns